Taylor-Juve/HelloWorld/README.md

 # HelloWorld
-"GitHub Docs > QUICKSTART > Hello World" setup's instructions done through EGit on Eclipse
+"GitHub Docs > QUICKSTART > Hello World" setup's instructions done through EGit on Eclipse.

+A refresher on EGit and GitHub flow.